RezaSoleymanifar/stacking-ensemble-regressor-for-house-price-prediction-kaggle-competition/README.md

 ## House Prices Advanced Regression Techniques Kaggle Competition

 This project runs a Machine Learning ensemble model to predict house sale prices in Ames, Iowa.
-You can find the dataset [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
+You can find the dataset and the Kaggle competition [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
 If you have `kaggle` installed you can simply run:

 ```bash
 kaggle competitions download -c house-prices-advanced-regression-techniques